kusakusakusa/cloudfront-s3-index-extension-remover/README.md

 # Description

-A Lambda@Edge funtion to be used with AWS Cloudfront to serve the index.html file of a subdirectory in an S3 bucket.
+A Lambda@Edge function to be used with AWS Cloudfront to serve the index.html file of a subdirectory in an S3 bucket.

 # Inspiration